iotauth/iotauth/examples/file_sharing/README.md

 ### To generate credentials for example Auths and entities, and to create example Auth databases
 Change the directory to _$_ROOT/examples*.

-2. Run the script *generateAll.sh*, by entering './generateAll.sh -g configs/file_sharing.graph'.
+2. Run the script *generateAll.sh*, by entering `./generateAll.sh -g configs/file_sharing.graph`.

 3. You will be prompted to enter a password for keystores of Auths.
 Enter your password to proceed.

-4. If there is any error or you want to start with a clean copy, you can delete all generated credentials and Auth databases by running the script *cleanAll.sh*, with the command './cleanAll.sh'.
+4. If there is any error or you want to start with a clean copy, you can delete all generated credentials and Auth databases by running the script *cleanAll.sh*, with the command `./cleanAll.sh`.

 ### To run IPFS (in command line)
-1. Run 'ipfs daemon' to activate an IPFS environment.
+1. Run `ipfs daemon` to activate an IPFS environment.
 (IPFS command line tools should be installed a priori.
 If it is not installed, then you can install it easily by reading [IPFS install](https://docs.ipfs.tech/install/command-line/#install-official-binary-distributions)).

 ### To run example Auths (in command line)
 See README.md under *examples/* for details.
 1. Change directories $ROOT/auth/auth-server/.

-2. Run 'mvn clean install' to build an executable jar file.
+2. Run `mvn clean install` to build an executable jar file.

-3. Run the jar file with the properties file for Auth101, with 'java -jar target/auth-server-jar-with-dependencies.jar -p ../properties/exampleAuth101.properties'.
+3. Run the jar file with the properties file for Auth101, with `java -jar target/auth-server-jar-with-dependencies.jar -p ../properties/exampleAuth101.properties`.

 4. Enter your password to proceed.